Hi and Welcome!

 On the Personal front:

-I will leave you with this thought from Pablo Picasso as an inspiration for your own life:
+I will finally leave you with this thought from Pablo Picasso as an inspiration:

 I am always doing that which I cannot do, in order that I may learn how to do it.